docker/docs/content/manuals/desktop/dev-environments/_index.md

 2. On the **Beta** tab, select **Turn on Dev Environments**.
 3. Select **Apply & restart**.

-The Dev Environments tab is now visible in Docker Dashboard.
+The Dev Environments tab is now visible in Docker Desktop Dashboard.

 ## How does it work?